eaxly/.dotfiles/README.md

 ## TODO
 - [ ] Add an `linux.sh` script to install all applications wanted on a new system of mine

+# This branch is deprecated, use arch-alt branch instead